Lea esta hoja informativa en español.

 - Men are more likely than women to develop Kaposi sarcoma (KS)

 - Women are more likely than men to develop bacterial pneumonia and yeast infections

 It is important for women living with HIV to have regular cervical cancer screenings and gynecological exams.
 Women can have abnormal cells grow on different parts of their reproductive systems (e.g., cervix, uterus, ovaries).
 This abnormal cell growth is called dysplasia and can lead to cancer.
 Dysplasia is often more severe and difficult to treat in women living with HIV than in HIV-negative women.
 Untreated dysplasia can lead to cervical cancer, which is a life-threatening illness and an AIDS-defining condition.
-For more information on women's health exams, see our fact sheet Caring for a Woman's Body.
+For more information on women's health exams, see our fact sheet Gynecologic Care and HIV.

 In addition, it is important that women living with HIV have regular appointments with their HIV provider to check their overall health.
 If you see a health care provider regularly, he or she can help you prevent OIs, and diagnose and treat any infections early on.
 Ultimately, taking your HIV drugs regularly and staying as healthy as you can is the best way to avoid opportunistic infections.
 Properly taking your medications will keep your viral load undetectable and your CD4 count higher, thus making your immune system stronger and better able to fight off any type of infection.